Altinn/altinn-studio-docs/content/notifications/architecture/notifications/_index.en.md

 ## Database

-Data related to notification orders, notifications and receipients is persisted in a PostgreSQL database.
+Data related to notification orders, notifications and recipients is persisted in a PostgreSQL database.

 Each table in the _notifications_ schema is described in the table below, followed by a diagram showing the relation between the tables.